 The city of New York is a place where strange things are happening.
 A series of ritualistic murders of young children sent shockwaves through the streets of a city with an already bad reputation.
-Psychologist Cal Jamison is new here and right away he’s called to work on this case.
+Psychologist Cal Jamison is new here and right away he catches this big case.
 Soon, he finds himself involved more than he would ever want.
 Especially since he has a very young son…

-Still, there are quite a few great modern movies about the occult like The Ritual, Kill List, The VVitch, The Ninth Gate and Sacrifice.
+Still, there are quite a few great modern movies about the occult like The Ritual, Kill List, The VVitch, and The Ninth Gate.
 That’s quite a nice list of movies you can check out if you liked this one.
-Finally, it’s funny how all those nice Christian folks were so afraid of Voodoo and Santeria all the while the clergy was raping their children and insidiously covering it up afterward.
+Finally, it’s funny how all those nice Christian folks were so afraid of Voodoo and Santeria all the while the clergy was raping their children.
+And insidiously covering it up afterward, shuffling priests around and whatnot.
 And these things really happened, unlike the Satanic Panic of the eighties that saw a lot of innocent people falsely charged and convicted.
 The Believers has that vibe of a frightened white mans movie offering another peek into that time.

 Director: John Schlesinger

 Writers: Nicholas Conde, Mark Frost